Race Day Details

 There will likely be several low points to navigate.
 You may need to get out and pull your boat for a few feet.
 Keet in mind there are stumps and large rocks in the river.
 You may want to scout the route ahead of time to identify some of the low points.
 At the end of the Flowage, there are remnants of a dam.
 Typically, this is very navigable.
 There is a portage on the right shore side that is optional.
 It does require about a 10 ft climb up and down.

 Trout Run Landing is just past the Phipps Road bridge on the left shore side.
 Volunteers will be present to help you transition out.
 They will pull your boat up to the landing.
 Grab any items you need for your run transition and leave behind any items in your bag.
-Transition bags, life jackets and boats will be returned to the Curling Club by volunteers.
+Transition bags life jackets and boats will be returned to the Curling Club by volunteers via canoe/kayak trailer.

 Part 2, Run

-Proceed along the route via Phipps Road to Porkys Road and then on to Brook Lane.
+Proceed along the route via Phipps Road Porkys Road and then on to Brook Lane.
 Follow the Trail signs through the beautiful trails of The Brook.
-Emerge from The Brook trails onto Mosquito Brook Road and and run to the Mosquito Brook Trailhead.
-Stay on the left side of the road at Mosquito Brook Trailhead to enter the bike transition zone.
+This emerges onto the Birkie Trail for a brief portion before arriving road at Mosquito Brook Trailhead to enter the bike transition zone.

 Respect all road rules.
 Run on the far left side of the road against the direction of traffic.
 You are recommended to wear high visibility gear.
 Follow the signs at intersections.
 Intersections WILL NOT have traffic control.